mediaexmachina/weblivegraphics/README.md

 # weblivegraphics

-Display live informations and events on your live stream via web pages.
+Display live informations and events (from external sites, like YouTube or Twitch) on your live stream via a special web pages.
+This web page be will be able to be put as "Web source" on OBS Studio.

-Front is on Javascript/NPM/React.
+Front is on Node JS/NPM/React/Bootstrap (in admin pages).

-Back is on Java 11/Spring Boot
+Back is on Java 11/Spring Boot/Maven with the help of YouTube/Twitch APIs.

 _It's still in alpha._